Alcoholism and Family History

 2. Loss of control.
 Not being able to stop drinking or to control the results once drinking starts.

 3. Physical dependence.
-Withdrawal symptoms, such as nausea, sweating, shakiness, and anxiety, are experienced when you stop drinking.
+Withdrawal symptoms like nausea, sweating, shakiness, and anxiety, are experienced when you stop drinking.

 4. Tolerance.
 The need to drink greater amounts of alcohol over time.